brenoroosevelt/habemus/index.md

 // a specific instance for MyClass:
 $container->add(MyClass::class)
     ->constructor('foo', new SpecialFoo());
-// or reference another entry:
+// or a reference to another service:
 $container->add(MyClass::class)
     ->constructor('foo', Container::use(SpecialFoo::class));